bernardopacini/PostProcessing/README.md

-pip3 install .        # The package, with only required dependencies pip3 install .[all]   # The package and all dependencies pip3 install .[doc]   # The package and the optional documentation dependencies pip3 install .[style] # The package and the optional style check dependencies
+pip3 install .        # The package, with only required dependencies pip3 install .[all]   # The package and all dependencies pip3 install .[doc]   # The package and the optional documentation dependencies pip3 install .[test]  # The package and the optional testing dependencies pip3 install .[style] # The package and the optional style check dependencies
 ```